What the Bank Does

 - promoting a safe and efficient financial system

-The Governing Council is made up of the Governor, the Senior Deputy Governor and four Deputy Governors.
+The Governing Council is made up of the Governor, the Senior Deputy Governor and the Deputy Governors.

 The Governing Council's main tool for conducting monetary policy is the target for the overnight rate (also known as the key policy rate).
 This rate is normally set on eight fixed announcement dates per year.
 The Council reaches its decisions about the rate by consensus—rather than by individual votes, as is the case at some other central banks.

 As the Bank’s Chief Executive Officer, the Governor ultimately has full control over the business of the Bank.
 His responsibilities include: